 Dangerous goods which are transported by air have to follow the International Civil Aviation Organization (ICAO) Regulations.
 The International Air Transport Association (IATA) publish their IATA Dangerous Goods Regulations which includes national and individual airline requirements.
 The Civil Aviation Authority (CAA) is the UK's aviation regulator.

-Dangerous Goods which are transported by sea have to follow the International Maritime Organization regulations which are implemented via the International Maritime Dangerous Goods (IMDG) Code.
+Dangerous Goods which are transported by sea have to follow the International Maritime Organization (IMO) Regulations, which are implemented via the International Maritime Dangerous Goods (IMDG) Code.
 The Maritime and Coastguard Agency (MCA) regulates transport by sea.

-Dangerous goods which are transported by road or rail within Great Britain have to comply with the requirements of The Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations (CDG 2009) [SI 2009, No 1348], as amended.
+Dangerous goods which are transported by road or rail within Great Britain have to comply with the requirements of The Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations, as amended.
 These Regulations implement the Agreement concerning the International Carriage of Dangerous Goods by Road (ADR) and the Regulation concerning the International carriage of Dangerous Goods By Rail (RID).
 The Secretary of State for Transport, within the Department for Transport (DfT), is the competent authority for Great Britain.

 Everyone transporting gas cylinders in the course of their work is required to comply with ADR and has to meet certain basic minimum legal safety requirements.
 A threshold level is set based on a quantity of transport units, if below the threshold you are exempt from some requirements of ADR but if you exceed the threshold level you are required to comply with the full ADR regulations.
 Refer to BCGA GN 27, Guidance for the carriage of gas cylinders on vehicles.

 An empty, or partially filled, gas container that has contained a dangerous substance is to be treated the same as a full container and is therefore subject to all the relevant transport dangerous goods regulations.
 Only if adequate measures have been taken to nullify any hazard may the container be treated as non-hazardous.